Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Cache Memory (高速缓存).md

 **L3 cache** is the term now used to refer to the **extra cache between the processor and memory** (which used to be called L2 cache) on processors that include L2 cache as part of their architecture.
 - L3 caches range in size from **8MB to 256MB**.

+> Typically, architectures use integrated caches at levels L2 and L3.
+However, many have separate instruction and data caches at L1.
+>
+> For example, the Intel Celeron uses two separate L1 caches, one for instructions and one for data.
+> - In addition to this nice design feature, Intel uses **nonblocking cache** for its L2 caches.
+Most caches can process only one request at a time (so on a cache miss, the cache has to wait for memory to provide the requested value and load it into cache).
+Nonblocking caches can process up to four requests concurrently.

 ### Inclusive/Exclusive Caches